smetj/smetj.net/content/submit-nagios-metrics-to-graphite-with-modgearman-and-metricfactory.rst

       }
     }

 Depending on your environment you will have to adapt some of the variables in the boostrap file.
-The *hostnames* variable (line 15) is a list of the Gearmand servers from which the \ *perfdata*  has to be consumed.
+The *hostnames* variable (line 15) is a list of the Gearmand servers from which the *perfdata*  has to be consumed.
 Usually this is a list containing just 1 server.
 In some special cases you might add more servers here but that's in our case not likely.

 The secret variable (line 16) should contain the pre-shared encryption key allowing you to decrypt the information consumed from Gearmand.
 Worth to mention there is no authentication, but without the decryption key you wont be able to read the data coming from the Gearmand server.

-The number of workers variable (line 17) determines how many workers should consume perfdata from the \ *perfdata* queue.
+The number of workers variable (line 17) determines how many workers should consume perfdata from the *perfdata* queue.
 If you notice perdata isn't consumed fast enough, you could bump this number to a higher value.
 In this case keep an eye on the the CPU usage of Metricfactory due to the decrypting.
-If you notice Metricfactory can't keep up because of high cpu usage then another strategy might be to leave this numer on 1 and start Metricfactory with the *--instances x* parameter, where x is the number of parallel processes.
+If you notice Metricfactory can't keep up because of high cpu usage then another strategy might be to leave this number on 1 and start Metricfactory with the *--instances x* parameter, where x is the number of parallel processes.

 In this configuration, the *buffer* instance of the TippingBucket module will flush when 1000 metrics (line 27) are in the buffer or when the last metric added to the buffer is 60 seconds (line 38) old.
 This allows you to control the size of the data per outgoing connection to Graphite.
 It's more efficient to group and submit metrics instead of making a connection to Graphite per metric.

 The *tcpout* instance is initiated in this example with the addresses of 2 Graphite relay servers (line 45).
 When defining more than 1 address in the *pool* list then the client will randomly select one of the addresses until a successful connect is done.
 To test, you can start Metricfactory in debug mode to keep it from forking in the background and by enabling the *--loglevel debug* parameter:

 ::